-- Major Coalition Letter to Senate Leaders: NACo/NLC/USCM led a major coalition on a letter to Senate leaders urging them to protect municipal bonds as they considered the FY2014 Budget Resolution.
-Nearly 60 major groups signed on - FY2014 Senate Budget Resolution: The Senate Budget Resolution, passed by a vote of 50-49, suggested the possibility of a cap being placed on tax expenditures which could include the exemption for interest earned on municipal bonds.
-This language could support either a 28 percent cap (as proposed by the Obama Administration) or total elimination (as proposed by the Simpson-Bowles Commission) of tax-exempt financing - Impact: If a 28-percent benefit cap on tax-exempt interest had been in effect during 2003-2012, it is estimated that this would have cost states and localities an additional \$173 billion in interest expense for infrastructure projects financed over the past ten-year period
+- Sen. Begich (D-Alaska) Letter to President Obama: Sen. Begich circulated a letter in the Senate urging the Administration to protect the tax-exempt status of municipal bonds in the ongoing debt and deficit negotiations.
+Fourteen Senators signed on and the letter was sent in early April 2013 - Major Coalition Letter to Senate Leaders: NACo/National League of Cities/U.S. Conference of Mayors led a major coalition on a letter to Senate leaders urging them to protect municipal bonds as they considered the FY2014 Budget Resolution.
+Nearly 60 major groups signed on - FY2014 Senate Budget Resolution: The Senate Budget Resolution, passed by a vote of 50-49, suggested the possibility of a cap being placed on tax expenditures - which could include the exemption for interest earned on municipal bonds.
+This language could support either a 28-percent cap (as proposed by the Obama Administration) or total elimination (as proposed by the Simpson-Bowles Commission) of tax-exempt financing - Impact: If a 28-percent benefit cap on tax-exempt interest had been in effect during 2003-2012, it is estimated that this would have cost states and localities an additional \$173 billion in interest expense for infrastructure projects financed over the past ten-year period